Description

 Tried: Use 'strings c0rrupt.png' to find the correct magic bytes

-The 'strings' command only prints printable ASCII sequences of a minimum length.
-The PNG magic bytes include non-printable control characters (0x89, 0x0D, 0x0A, 0x1A, 0x0A) that 'strings' will skip entirely.
-You must use a hex editor like hexedit or xxd to view and edit raw bytes at specific offsets.
+strings only prints printable ASCII runs above a minimum length.
+The PNG magic bytes include non-printable control characters (0x89, 0x0D, 0x0A, 0x1A) that strings skips entirely.
+Use a hex editor such as hexedit or xxd to view and edit raw bytes at specific offsets.

 Tried: Patch the magic bytes with sed or a text editor

-Text editors and sed operate in text mode and may silently alter or strip non-printable bytes when saving.
-The PNG header contains bytes outside the printable ASCII range, so any text-mode tool will corrupt or drop them.
-Use a binary-aware tool like hexedit, ghex, or a Python script with open(filename, 'rb') to safely overwrite specific byte offsets.
+Text editors and sed work in text mode and can silently alter or strip non-printable bytes on save.
+The PNG header contains bytes outside printable ASCII, so any text-mode tool will damage it.
+Use a binary-aware tool: hexedit, ghex, or a Python script opening the file with 'rb'.

 Learn more